 - The Central Laws (Extension To Jammu And Kashmir) Act, 1956

-In 2010, the National Human Rights Commission (NHRC) Act’s inapplicability was overturned on the basis of Article 370 of Indian Constitution.
+In 2010, the National Human Rights Commission (NHRC) Act’s inapplicability was overturned on the basis of Article 370 of the Indian Constitution.

 Union Territory Status

-- There were seven union territories specified under Part II of the First Schedule to the Constitution of India.
+- There were seven union territories specified under Part II of the First Schedule of the Constitution of India.
 These Union Territories are Andaman and Nicobar Islands, Chandigarh, Dadra and Nagar Haveli, Daman and Diu, Lakshadweep, National Capital Territory of Delhi, and Puducherry.